Should I Become a Zoologist?

 Zoology is the study of living organisms, specifically animals.
-Zoologists might study multiple species in a certain ecosystem, population interactions, and specific species or behaviors.
+Zoologists study multiple species in a certain ecosystem, population interactions, and specific species or behaviors.
 They collect and analyze data in labs or outdoor environments.
-Many conduct research and teach at universities, while others work in zoos or for federal agencies with a concern for wildlife.
+Many conduct research and teach at universities, while others are employed at zoos or federal agencies with a concern for wildlife.
 Travel might be required, and work is often accomplished in challenging weather conditions.

 Zoology degrees are available at both the undergraduate and graduate levels.
-A bachelor's degree is the minimum education required for jobs in the field, while a master's degree can qualify an individual for higher-level positions with more pay and responsibility.
-A PhD is needed for most positions involving original research and developing plans for conservation or management.
-The following is a list of education and skills commonly required for a career in zoology.
+A bachelor's degree is the minimum education required for jobs in the field, while a master's degree qualifies an individual for higher-level positions with more pay and responsibility.
+A Ph.D. is needed for positions involving original research and developing plans for conservation or management.

 Sources: U.S. Bureau of Labor Statistics, O*Net OnLine